For COVID-19 Travel and RS Tours information, see our FAQ.

 At a Glance

-▲▲▲ Sciúird Archaeology Tours Fascinating 3-hour minibus tours helmed by a father-son team who offer an up-close look into the peninsula's ancient history.
+▲▲▲ Sciúird Archaeology Tours Fascinating three-hour minibus tours offer an up-close look into the peninsula's ancient history.

-▲▲▲ Traditional music Best enjoyed at one of Dingle's many pubs; early birds can take in early-evening folk concerts at St. James' Church or the Siopa Ceoil music shop.
+▲▲▲ Traditional music Best enjoyed at one of Dingle's many pubs; early birds can take in early-evening folk concerts at St. James' Church.

-▲ Oceanworld Aquarium with penguin exhibit, petting pools, and no shortage of Fungie lore.
+▲ Oceanworld Aquarium with penguin exhibit, petting pools, and Fungie lore.

 Plan